stellargraph/stellargraph/demos/README.md

 * [`/link-prediction-graphsage`](https://github.com/stellargraph/stellargraph/tree/master/demos/link-prediction-graphsage)

-    Example of semi-supervised link prediction for a homogeneous graph with attributed nodes, using the GraphSAGE algorithm.
+    Example of semi-supervised link prediction for a homogeneous network with attributed nodes, using the GraphSAGE algorithm.

 * [`link-prediction-hinsage`](https://github.com/stellargraph/stellargraph/tree/master/demos/link-prediction-hinsage)

-    Example of supervised link attribute prediction for a heterogeneous graph with attributed nodes of different types, using the HinSAGE algorithm.
+    Example of supervised link attribute prediction for a heterogeneous network with attributed nodes of different types, using the HinSAGE algorithm.

 * [`/node-classification-graphsage`](https://github.com/stellargraph/stellargraph/tree/master/demos/node-classification-graphsage)

-    Example of supervised node classification for a homogeneous graph with attributed nodes, using the GraphSAGE algorithm.
+    Example of supervised node classification for a homogeneous network with attributed nodes, using the GraphSAGE algorithm.

 * [`/node-classification-node2vec`](https://github.com/stellargraph/stellargraph/tree/master/demos/node-classification-node2vec)